csv610/StoryAnalysis/README.md

 3. Parse and format the response as JSON
 4. Output results to stdout

-### Why This Approach?

-Modern LLMs excel at literary analysis, offering:
+### Analysis Features

+This approach provides:
 - Multiple analytical frameworks (structural, thematic, symbolic)
-- Accessible explanations for learners
-- Customizable analysis via different models and prompts
+- Analysis results from different models and prompts
-- Batch processing capabilities
+- Ability to process multiple stories

 ## Configuration